Where to spot a British royal

-This year marks the 75th anniversary of this equine extravaganza, in the private grounds of Windsor Castle.
+This year marks the 75th anniversary of this extravaganza, in the private grounds of Windsor Castle.
 No one enjoys a horse show more than Her Majesty, who has attended every year since 1943 and usually walks among the crowds.
-This is the only occasion during which these grounds are opened to the public, who come to watch show jumping, dressage and endurance events.
 Taking place a few days before Harry and Meghan’s wedding, this year’s show is sure to produce excitable crowds.

 RHS CHELSEA FLOWER SHOW

 Each year the royal family attends this highlight of the Royal Horticultural Society’s calendar, which takes place in the grounds of London’s Royal Hospital Chelsea.
-Visitors can’t move for bumping into a royal or two; in 2017 the Queen, Duke of Edinburgh and Duchess of Cambridge were all in attendance – plus thespian queen Dame Judi Dench.
-The competition element sees a range of specially designed gardens battle it out for a medal.
+In 2017 the Queen, Duke of Edinburgh and Duchess of Cambridge were all in attendance.

-A chance to witness the military clout of Queen Elizabeth’s personal troops, the Household Division’s annual event combines music, regimental drills, cannons and reworks.
+A chance to witness the full military clout of the Queen’s personal troops, the Household Division’s annual show combines music, regimental drills, cannons and fireworks.
 Beating Retreat forms a part of the Queen’s official birthday celebrations and the salute is always taken by a member of the royal family.
-It takes place across two evenings on Horse Guards Parade and marks the 400-year-old military practice of beating drums to call troops back from battle to the safety of camp at nightfall.
+It takes place across two evenings on London’s Horse Guards Parade, and commemorates the 400-year-old military practice of beating drums to call troops back from battle to the safety of camp at nightfall.
 In terms of sheer spectacle, there are few dates in the British royal calendar to rival this impressive display of military might.
 Beating Retreat is a ticketed event, so we advise you to book online as soon as possible.

 TROOPING THE COLOUR